salt-formulas/salt-formula-linux/README.rst

 Kernel
 ~~~~~~

-Install always up to date LTS kernel and headers from Ubuntu trusty:
+Install always up to date LTS kernel and headers from Ubuntu Trusty:

 .. code-block:: yaml